uwrit/leaf-docs/docs/administration/datasets.md

 2. In Leaf, go to `Admin` -> `Datasets`.
 Click `create a new one` on the right to add a `Dataset`.

+3. Set the `Name` as "Platelet Count".

+4. Create a new Category, "Labs", and use that as the Category.

+5. Set the `Dataset Template` as "Dynamic".

-3. Copy/paste or type out your SQL statement.
-Make sure the green arrows on the left light up to confirm you're returning all expected columns.
+6. Copy/paste or type out your SQL statement.

+7. Under `Expected Columns`, Leaf will do it's best to guess the types of your columns based on their names.
+Validate that the column types match those in the SQL database, and **check `Deidentify` for any columns you'd like users not to view if in de-identified mode**.

+8. Under `Dynamic Properties`, set the `Date Column` as "effectiveDate", `String Value Column` as "valueString", and `Numeric Value Column` as "valueQuantity".
+Leaf will use these columns when computing statistics and generating a sparkline for the `Dataset`.

 ### Test
 Finally, let's test to see if the dataset works.
 In the Leaf client app, run a query for a cohort which you know to have platelet lab values.
 In the `Patient List`, select the new dataset.